judypatoodie/simpleChat/README.md

 4. Run `npm start` to start the application
 5. In your browser, navigate to `localhost:3000`to view the live App!

+## How to
+**Send Messages**: Type in the input box at the bottom of the screen and click the `Send` button.
+See your messages in the chat box!
+Users who do not set their username will have their messages sent as an `Anonymous` user.

+**Set Username**: To set your username, type in the input box at the top of the screen and click the `Set Username` button.
+Now, when you send messages, you will see it being sent from the username you have set!

 ## Built With

 - Node.js